owaspsamm/website/content/en/user-day/_index.md

 keywords: ["about","what is","questions", "event", "user"]
 ---

-## Washington DC Upcoming SAMM & DSOMM User Day
+## Washington DC SAMM & DSOMM User Day

-The OWASP SAMM team is excited to announce our upcoming User Day, this time teaming up with {{< external-link "https://owasp.org/www-project-devsecops-maturity-model/" "DSOMM">}}, as part of {{< external-link "https://owasp.glueup.com/event/owasp-2025-global-appsec-usa-washington-dc-131624/" "Global AppSec USA (Washington, DC)">}}, on November 5th, 2025.
+The OWASP SAMM team teamed up with {{< external-link "https://owasp.org/www-project-devsecops-maturity-model/" "DSOMM">}} for a special User Day, as part of {{< external-link "https://owasp.glueup.com/event/owasp-2025-global-appsec-usa-washington-dc-131624/" "Global AppSec USA (Washington, DC)">}}, on November 5th, 2025.

-We’ll be spending the day sharing experiences, exploring real-world use of SAMM and DSOMM, and learning from each other about how to advance software security maturity.
-Whether you're deep into assessments or just getting started, we’d love to hear your perspective.
+We spent the day sharing experiences, exploring real-world use of SAMM and DSOMM, and learning from each other about how to advance software security maturity.

-Get your place! <b>{{< external-link "https://owasp.glueup.com/event/131624/register/" "Register here.">}}</b>

-<br/><br/>

-### Agenda
+### Highlights

-Below you’ll find the main sessions and activities we have planned.
-Please note that while the core program is set, there may still be a few adjustments as we finalize details with speakers and contributors.
+Below you’ll find the main sessions and activities that took place during the User Day.
+Check the <b>{{< external-link "https://www.youtube.com/playlist?list=PLL2wt4pQkkuKIs8K-xxX7XW3TjLCRRpGW" "YouTube playlist">}}</b> with the recordings of the talks.

-{{< user_day_agenda_2025_dc >}}
+{{< user_day_agenda_2025_dc_archive >}}

-As in previous editions of the User Day, we'll have a <strong>sponsored dinner</strong> for all participants thanks to Codific, SecureHabits, and Toreon.
+As in previous editions of the User Day, we had a <strong>sponsored dinner</strong> for all participants thanks to Codific, SecureHabits, and Toreon.

 {{< responsive-image-link-3  "../../img/sponsors/codific_180.png" "Codific" "https://www.codific.com" "../../img/sponsors/securehabits_180.png" "SecureHabits" "https://www.securehabits.nl" "../../img/sponsors/toreon_180.png" "Toreon" "https://www.toreon.com">}}